 Example: Frank would benefit from directions being written on the board or even learning some mnemonics to remember multi-step directions.
 You could also consider giving directions one at a time to the whole class.
 He may need to be given fewer problems at a time and have check-ins to help with persistence.

 Another part of behavior plans that is often left out is the strategies we use when interacting with students.
 A strong connection with a challenging student can often be an incredible intervention.

 Connection & Communication

 Frank does respond well to individual prompts.
-Ms. Trundle may consider giving the whole group directions and then quietly putting a post it on Frank's desk with the directions written out.
+Ms. Trundle may consider giving the whole group directions and then quietly putting a post-it on Frank's desk with the directions written out.

 Example: We know that Frank is reinforced by missing the math activities.
 If Frank refuses to comply with directions, instead of engaging in a power struggle, his teacher can have him come over to her table to start the activity.
-You can also have the math activities be completed during another time.
+You can also have the math activities completed at another time.
 Just not during recess. 😉

 So we know what the behavior looks like, what's maintaining it, what skills are missing, and what strategies or accommodations will help.